top of page

 1. High Performance

-The close proximity of components on PCBs minimizes signal loss and improves performance.
+The close proximity of components on PCBs minimises signal loss and improves performance.

 1. Automation-Friendly